OVERVIEW

 2. Deliver Exceptional Customer Service

 Providing friendly, efficient, and personalized service can make all the difference.
 Customers appreciate businesses that make them feel valued.
-Prompt responses to queries, addressing concerns with care, and going the extra mile can turn a one-time customer into a loyal fan.
+Prompt responses to queries, addressing care concerns, and going the extra mile can turn a one-time customer into a loyal fan.

 3. Set Clear Expectations